 Your evacuation kit should include:

-- Water and bottles made from durable plastic
+- Extra water and bottles made from durable plastic

 - Iodine tablets or Aquamira for sanitizing water

 - Remember you need at least ONE gallon of water per person, per day.
 These water sanitation methods will help you meet this minimum amount.

 - Freeze-dried meals made for long-term shelf storage.
 Our meals have a shelf life of 20+ years.